lufebose/Data-Science-Portfolio/README.md

 Welcome to my GitHub.

 My name is Luis Felipe Bolaños.
-I'm an economist graduated from the University of Costa Rica in 2020 and I'm currently doing my MSc at Nova School of Business and Economics in Lisbon, Portugal.
+I'm an economist who graduated from the University of Costa Rica in 2020 and I'm currently doing my MSc at Nova School of Business and Economics in Lisbon, Portugal.

 Here you will find my Portfolio.
 It includes the major Data Science projects that I've created using R Studio.
-These are mostly weekly insights that I publish in my Linkedin page, however, they include coding and economic analysis.
+These are mostly weekly insights that I publish in my Linkedin page, however, they all include coding and economic analysis.

 ## Project 1: Analyzing Bitcoin (BTC) price while inflation expectations are high